-The total project cost and budget is approximately Five Hundred million shillings.
+The total project cost and budget is approximately 750 million i.e. Seven Hundred and fifty million shillings.
 This total cost has been generated from the estimates of expected cost of constructing all the proposed residential housing units, and attendant facilities.